devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_cobigen-angular-client-generation/step5.md

 ## CobiGen Java

-Open the following java file in the IDE.
+Open the following Java file in the IDE.
 `devonfw/workspaces/main/cobigenjavaexample/api/src/main/java/com/example/application/cobigenjavaexample/customermanagement/logic/api/to/CustomerEto.java`{{open}}

 You can use the plugin simply via the context menu.
-Make a right click on the java file (in the explorer on the left or in the editor itself).
+Make a right click on the Java file (in the explorer on the left or in the editor itself).
 The context menu will open and you can start the CobiGen Plugin by clicking on 'CobiGen'.

 A terminal will open on the bottom of the IDE and CobiGen CLI will start.